fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ### Hiding authorized users

-Hidden authorized users are authorized users who shouldn't appear on the list of supervisors for the agents who are members of a particular call queue.

 Hidden authorized users aren't visible to Queues app users.

 |New-CsCallQueue (For new call queues)   |Set-CsCallQueue (For existing call queues) |